sathish-EsakkimuthuPandian/99-Understanding-data/01-Dataset-Credit Card Fraud Detection/README.md

 ## 3. Comparing the Description with the Dataset
 After examining the dataset, I compared the actual data with the description.

-Observations:
+Observations of what was not mentioned:
 - The dataset contains additional columns not clearly explained.
 - Some columns have missing values.
 - Some features appear to be categorical variables.
+- There are some transactions with an amount of zero in the column of the amount, but there is no explanation for this in the data card.

 ---

-## 4. What Was Not Mentioned
-While exploring the dataset, I noticed several aspects that were not clearly mentioned in the dataset description.

-Examples:
-- Missing values in some columns
-- Possible class imbalance
-- Potential relationships between variables

----

-## 5. My Summery of the Dataset
+## 4. My Summery of the Dataset
 After examining the dataset, I observed:

 - Total number of rows: 284807